ZooMS: Non-destructive sampling protocols

-Although the ammonium bicarbonate protocol should not be considered a non-destructive method, it was followed by more ‘true’ non-destructive methods.
+Although the ammonium bicarbonate protocol should not be considered a non-destructive method, it was followed by more 'true' non-destructive methods.
 The first of these was the eraser protocol, first tested on parchment, but later also applied to bone.
 The eraser protocol is performed by rubbing a PVC eraser on a piece of parchment or bone.
 The friction generates triboelectric forces, which causes small particles of the sample to cling to the eraser waste.
 From the eraser waste collagen can then be extracted and analysed.
 The eraser protocol was found to work relatively well for parchment, but it is less effective on bone.
 Additionally, it leaves microscopic traces on the bone surface, which appear very similar to use wear traces and could be an issue for use wear analysis.

 A second non-destructive protocol is the plastic bag protocol, first published in 2019.
 It is based on the idea that the normal friction between an object and the plastic bags, commonly used for storing archaeological objects, might be sufficient to extract enough material for ZooMS analysis.

 A third protocol uses the same triboelectric principle.
 However, instead of using an eraser, this microgrid protocol employs a fine polishing film to remove very small amounts of material from a sample.

 The last non-destructive protocol that has been published for ZooMS is the membrane box protocol.
 The membrane box protocol is based on contact electrification, which is the generation of electrostatic forces due to small localised differences in charge between two objects.
 These electrostatic forces can be large enough for material transfer between two surfaces.

 Most of these protocols have only been published recently and their respective advantages and disadvantages have not yet been tested against each other.
 It is therefore not yet clear how reliable these methods are and what level of preservation of the samples is required for them to work.

+ZooMS protocols can be valuable when working with cultural heritage objects as they support derivation of biological (and therefore location) data with minimal harm to the object.

 Reference biomarkers

 Apart from non-destructive sampling, a second area of method development has been the expansion of reference biomarkers.
 To identify a species using ZooMS, a set of diagnostic biomarkers is used.
-These biomarkers correspond to particular fragments of the species’ collagen protein.
-The set of known biomarkers at the time of ZooMS’ original publication was relatively limited, but recent publications have been expanding this list.
+These biomarkers correspond to particular fragments of the species' collagen protein.
+The set of known biomarkers at the time of ZooMS' original publication was relatively limited, but recent publications have been expanding this list.
 A regularly updated list of published biomarkers is maintained by the University of York and can be found here.